laravel/docs/helpers.md

 <a name="method-when"></a>
 #### `when()` {.collection-method}

-The `when` function returns the value it is given if the given condition evaluates to `true`.
+The `when` function returns the value it is given if a given condition evaluates to `true`.
 Otherwise, `null` is returned.
 If a closure is passed as the second argument to the function, the closure will be executed and its returned value will be returned:

     $value = when(true, 'Hello World');